jaccsr/getAndClean/README.md

 # Getting and Cleaning Data

 ## Introduction
-This is the repo for the project of Getting and Cleaning Data on cosera.
+This is the repo for the project of Getting and Cleaning Data on coursera.

 The original data is downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip